Prerelease:The Legend of Zelda: Ocarina of Time/Sword on A (Part 1)

 Several items were not depicted in October’s screenshots, but received a mention in the IGN article.
 These were the Hookshot, known as the “grappling hook”, the Megaton Hammer, simply called “hammer”, the Lens of Truth, dubbed “glasses”, the boomerang, and the Deku Nuts, known only as “nut”.

 IGN listed the “Whip” as another item in Link’s arsenal.
 It's unlikely that this was ever an inventory item.
 Chances are that it was included after the editors saw the word "むち" (Whip) on the B button in screenshots depicting Link riding Epona.
-This word was localized to “Faster” in the English version of the game.
+This word was translated to “Faster” in the English localization of the game.

-Famimaga interviewed Shigeru Miyamoto after the game was demoed at Spaceworld 1997.
-When the interviewer asked about the carrots.
-Miyamoto said it wasn't always a carrot, but a whip instead.
-He says it was shown in previous screenshots but no screenshots exist where they weren't carrots, so he may be mistaken here.
+Famimaga interviewed Shigeru Miyamoto after the game was demoed at Space World 1997.
+When the interviewer asked about the carrots, Miyamoto said it wasn't always a carrot, but a whip instead.
+He said it was shown in previous screenshots but no screenshots exist where they weren't carrots, so he may be mistaken here.
+There's also a mention in the commit logs about the meter being a whip from September 1997:

 Also listed was an item known as “Ink Stone”, which has never been talked about before or since.
 Its identity is unclear.[3]